ordercloud-api/headstart/README.md

 |     QuoteOrderSubmit      | sent to the buyer user when their quote is submitted                                                                            |
 |                           |                                                                                                                                 |

-### Moosend
+### Sitecore Send

-Moosend is a platform for sending automated email campaigns.
+Sitecore Send is a platform for sending automated email campaigns.
 It is integrated into the storefront in order to capture events like view product, add to cart and purchase.
-This data can provide intelligence for abandonded cart emails, user segmentation for peronsonalized marketing and user-history-based product recomendations.
+This data can provide intelligence for abandonded cart emails, user segmentation for personalized marketing and user-history-based product recomendations.

-Usage is optional and controlled with the buyer setting `useMoosend`.
-To connect moosend [get a website ID](https://help.moosend.com/hc/en-us/articles/115002945125-How-can-I-connect-my-website-to-Moosend-) and add it to buyer settings.
+Usage is optional and controlled with the buyer setting `useSitecoreSend`.
+To connect Sitecore Send [get a website ID](https://doc.sitecore.com/send/en/users/sitecore-send/enable-website-tracking.html) and add it to buyer settings.

-Moosend and Ordercloud are both owned by Sitecore.
+Sitecore Send and Ordercloud are both owned by Sitecore.
 You can expect the two products to be more integrated over time.
-Sendgrid will be replaced by Moosend once transactional email feature are ready.
+SendGrid will be replaced by Sitecore Send once transactional email features are ready.

 ### Frontend Configuration